In recent years these roles have become increasingly diversified.

 In the UK search dogs are used on a regular basis to search for missing people, the elderly or confused for example, and also hill walkers that have become lost in remote areas.
 For more information visit the National Search and Rescue Dog Association

-If you have any interesting stories about Labradors and the roles they play in helping humans, we would love to hear them.
+If you have any interesting stories about Labradors and the roles they play in helping humans, we would love to hear them in the comments box below!

 The Labrador Site is brought to you by Pippa Mattinson.
 Pippa's latest book The Happy Puppy Handbook is a definitive guide to early puppy care and training